The High Star trail system lies on a west-facing mountain slope

 Bruce hits an uphill

-turn on the lower mountain.
+turn on the lower Escalator trail.
 Photos, video, and ride review on May 30,

 The trails are on private property but are open to the public for riding